salu133445/muspy/docs/_sources/index.rst.txt

 - Data manipulation, evaluation and visualization
 - Dataset management with interface to PyTorch

-Here is a system diagram of the package.
+Here is the system diagram of the package.

 .. image:: images/system.svg
     :alt: System diagram